 My interviewer doesn’t look as half professional as I do.
 She doesn’t care about my CV or teaching portfolio.
 Might I add that this is a bilingual preschool, and since English is not our mother tongue, shouldn’t my teaching portfolio be the most important thing that the interviewer is interested in?

-She doesn’t ask me about my Bachelor’s degree in Education.
-Who cares if you studied for four years?
+She doesn’t ask me about my Bachelor’s or Master’s degree in Education.
+Who cares if you studied for five years?

 Who cares if you started learning English when you were just five years old?

 She asks me for my basic information with a dry voice and then quickly adds: “ How’s your English?”

-She asks this in Serbian, our native language, without letting me say a word in English.
-Then her eyes gaze to my perfectly unnoticeable hair, and she says with disgust in her voice: ”Can you take those things off?”
+She asks this in our native language, without letting me say a word in English.
+Then her eyes gaze to my perfectly unnoticeable hair, and she says with disgust in her voice: “Can you take those things off?”

 I continue with a question: “Take what off?”